Fill out this form KS MO CO

 Term Life Insurance provides life insurance protection for a specified period of time.
 Sometimes called "temporary life insurance", term life pays an agreed amount of money tax-free to your beneficiary if you die during the "term", typically 10, 20, or 30 years in exchange for a much smaller, monthly or annual amount of money.
 Term life insurance is sometimes "convertible" to permanent coverage, providing you with flexibility as your needs change.

-Whole Life Insurance is a form of permanent life insurance that remains in force for your entire lifetime, provided premiums are paid as specified in the policy.
-Whole life and products like it (see below) are sometimes called "Permanent life insurance", Permanent life insurance acts much differently than term.
+Permanent Life Insurance remains in force for your entire lifetime (or until age 100 or 120), provided premiums are paid as specified in the policy.
+Whole life and products like it (see below) are often called "Permanent life insurance", Permanent life insurance acts much differently than term.

-With term, if you do not die during the term, the insurance company keeps the premiums you paid, and they do not owe a death benefit.
-Most people will purchase another term contract after theirs ends.
+With term, if you do not die during the term, the insurance company keeps the premiums you paid, and they do not owe a death benefit once the term ends.
+For coverage to continue, you may be able to convert your term to a permanent policy or another term policy would need to be purchased .
 Permanent insurance, conceptually, is a guaranteed pay out from the insurance company.
 As long as you pay your premiums, your policy will be in force your whole life, and eventually pay a death benefit to your beneficiaries.

 Universal Life Insurance is a form of permanent life insurance characterized by its flexible premiums, face amounts and interest rates.
 The cash account can be credited with a fixed interest rate like whole life insurance, or can be "indexed" to an equities market such as the S&P 500.
 Various strategies exist using "caps" and "participation rates".
 Higher interest rates are possible with universal life.
 Universal life, unlike "variable" life insurance, does not directly invest your premiums into securities.
 The insurance company invests their money in securities and credits your account positively based on the performance of their securities, but you do not risk losing value if securities do poorly.
 This is known as equity-indexed universal life insurance.